-Your total moving cost will depend on how far you’re moving and how much work you’re willing to do yourself.
-The amount of personal property you’re moving will also impact your relocation budget.
+Hiring movers can cost anywhere between a few hundred dollars and several thousand dollars, depending on how far you’re moving and how much work you’re willing to do yourself.
+The amount of personal property you’re moving also affects the total cost.
 People hire movers to save themselves time and stress and to ensure that their move is managed professionally.

 Average moving costs

-How much do movers cost for local moves?
+How much do movers cost for a local move?

-For local moves within 100 miles, you can expect to pay movers by the hour.
+For local moves within 50 miles, you can expect to pay movers by the hour.
 If you have two people handling the move, average moving costs should be between $80 and $100 per hour.
-A team of movers with more than two people will cut down on the number of hours, but you’ll have to pay for the extra labor.
+You can expect to pay more per hour for a larger crew, but you’ll likely finish faster, so costs tend to even out.

 Average cost to move a three-bedroom house

-Moving a three-bedroom house will cost you between $600 and $1,000 if you’re making a local move, and between $3,400 and $4,100 for a long-distance move.
-This is based on a moving weight of 10,000 pounds and doesn’t include extras, such as packing services.
+Moving a three-bedroom house will cost you between $600 and $1,000 if you’re making a local move.
+This average is based on a moving weight of 10,000 pounds and doesn’t include extras like packing services.

-Local move estimates can be measured based on the size of your home:
+Local move estimates can be calculated based on the size of your home:

 |Property size||Average weight||Number of hours||Estimated cost|